-You should have one gallon of water stored per person per day.
-In other words, one person will need 30 gallons of water over a 30-day period.
-So how do you store this much water?
-One option is the 55-gallon water storage barrels.
-You can buy these at Costco and one of the companies that make them is Shelf-Reliance.
+It's recommended you have one gallon per person per day.
+So, one person will need 30 gallons of water over a 30-day period.
+How do you store this water?
+One option I like is the 55-gallon water storage barrels.
+You can buy these at Costco and one of the companies that make these is called Shelf-Reliance.

-I realize that's a lot of water to have stored, but perhaps you have a storage room in your basement for this water.
+I realize that's a lot of water to have stored, but using the big barrel keeps it all in one place and you can store it in a storage room in your basement.
 Another option you can use is the 7-gallon containers.
-If you Google "Reliance Products Aqua-Tainer 7 Gallon Rigid Water Container" you'll see what I'm referring to.
+If you Google "Reliance Products Aqua-Tainer 7 Gallon Rigid Water Container" you will see what I'm referring to.

 The benefit of the 7-gallon containers is that they're obviously easier to transport.
 However, I believe one of the big myths of a disaster scenario is that we're all going to "bug out" and go to our super secret shelter in the mountains.
-It's far more likely you're going to shelter-in-place in your home because that's where all of your supplies are and you already have a roof over your head and a solid structure to live in.
+It's far more likely you're going to shelter in place in your home because that's where all of your supplies are and you already have a roof over your head and a solid structure to live in.

 I don't have to tell you that leaving your perfectly good home to sit in traffic for hours on the highway (going nowhere) is probably not the best idea.
-In fact, the only time you want to leave your home is if a disaster is coming that could destroy it, such as a tornado or hurricane or some type of man-made disaster.
+In fact, the only time you want to leave your home is if a disaster is coming that could destroy it such as a tornado or hurricane.

 In addition to storing water in the containers I mentioned above, there are also many other places you can get water.
 There is water in your toilet tanks, water in your hot water heater and water in your washing machine if you immediately turn it on after a disaster.
-There is also water in creeks or rivers that may be nearby.
+There is also water in creeks or rivers nearby you.

 If you're getting water out of a creek or out of your hot water heater, you're going to want to purify it.
 Katadyn makes some of the best water purifiers on the planet.
 It's what I own and what I use when I go hiking and camping.
-Of course, there are dozens of other water filters out there so find one you like.

-If you don't have a water filter (which you definitely should) you can use Chlorine bleach.
+If you don't have a purifier you can you use Chlorine bleach.
 Add 3 to 4 drops of bleach to each quart of water you want to purify.
-Once you add the bleach, shake the container and then let it sit for 30 minutes.
+Once you add the bleach, shake the container and let it sit for 30 minutes.
 After 30 minutes you'll want to smell the water.
 It should smell like bleach.
 If it doesn't, you need to add another drop of bleach and wait another 30 minutes.
-If the water you're trying to disinfect is extremely cold you need to let it sit a full two hours before you attempt to drink it.
+If the water you're trying to disinfect is extremely cold water you need to let it sit a full two hours before you attempt to drink it.